 a key position The main target in the forward line when attacking.

-Designed as either a role for a second full‑forward or for players who are smaller but faster and more agile and capable of kicking brilliantly on the run, which is the more traditional role.
+Designed as either a role for a second full‑forward or for players who are smaller but faster, more agile and capable of kicking brilliantly on the run, which is the more traditional role.

 common parlance for winning a game Refers to the number of premiership points awarded for a win in an AFL game and in many other leagues.
 To get the two points would be the South Australian equivalent.